sync-0/ArduinoSolderingIron/README.md

  - Easy, capable and modifiable design.
  - Uses I2C ssd1306 based OLED.

-## V1.1 IMPROVEMENTS OVER ORIGIONAL CODE:
--> changed the display from 16x2 I2C LCD to 128x32 ssd1306 i2c oled
-   display.
--> added sleep function(default: 5 minutes). iron switches to sleep mode when the set temp is 200+(default) and wakeTime variable times out.
--> fixed an issue with the display refresh rate dropping and program slowing down after ~30 seconds from startup(previousMillis variable overflow).
-Now it slows down after ~50 days
--> general improvements in original code
--> added a Status LED to show iron status(default: on for running, fade for sleeping)

 ### Modifiable Parameters:
  - minTemp (minimum temp to be acquired by the iron)
  - maxTemp (max temp that can be aquired by the iron)